porteux/porteux/README.md

 Xfce 4.12 is the recommended version for the best balance between performance and flexibility.
 Many patches have been applied to this Xfce version to improve the user experience.

-If you want to build anything, it's recommended to download and activate the 05-devel xzm module, which includes compilers, git, headers, etc. If you need to build a driver (e.g. VirtualBox or any physical device), you should also download and activate 06-crippled_sources xzm module.
+If you want to build anything inside PorteuX, it's recommended to download and activate the 05-devel xzm module, which includes compilers, git, headers, etc. If you need to build a driver (e.g. VirtualBox or any physical device), you should also download and activate 06-crippled_sources xzm module.
 It's not recommended to have these 2 modules activated during boot time, instead put them inside /porteux/optional folder and activate them only when needed.

-If you want to run Windows applications, in the app store you can find both Wine and Multilib Lite xzm modules.
+If you want to run Windows applications inside PorteuX, in the app store you can find both Wine and Multilib Lite xzm modules.
 Just like 05-devel and 06-crippled_sources, it's not recommended to have these 2 modules activated during boot time.

 ## Building